ppetruneac/rc-text-recommender/README.md

  # rc-text-recommender
   ==============================

- This project idenitfies textual duplicates and recommends similar resources.
+ This project identifies textual duplicates and recommends similar resources.

  ### Identifying Duplicates
  Similar resources are identified based on [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 The most similar resource is returned and loaded into MySQL.